 Gum disease is a growing health epidemic in the United States.
 A serious and progressive bacterial infection of the gums, gum disease has been linked to a range of complex systemic health conditions.
 Catching gum disease before it begins to spread and seeking treatment can prevent complex complications and permanent damage.

 Routine dental checkups can help control the development and spread of gum disease.
 We recommend scheduling dental cleanings every six months to keep up with your oral health properly.
 Dr. Uttma Dham offers thorough periodontal screenings at all oral health exams.
+We offer patients in-house periodontal services as part of our restorative dentistry.

 The Progression of Gum Disease